Thegg53/Tales-of-magic/sleeves and boxes.md

 ## Constructed -> Prebuilt decks (60 to 100 cards)
 Up to you, some recommendations (I have yet to try the Katana's.
-I tend to stick to DragonShield if in doubt).
+Someone get them, they seem to be the Best noe).
 Matte's in general make shuffling better/easier.
 Buy something you like, funky art, crazy colors, whatever floats your boat:
 - Dragon Shield Matte
 - Ultimate Guard Katana
 - KMC HyperMatte